SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 The customer receives a 5% discount.

-If the total is Rs.
-1000 or less, no discount is applied.
+Otherwise, no discount is applied.

 Discount Rules
-Total Bill	Discount
+Original Total	Discount
 Rs.
 1000 or less	0%
 Above Rs.
 1000	5%
 Above Rs.
 2000	10%

+The conditions use > rather than >=.

+Therefore:

+Rs.
+1000 → 0%

+Above Rs.
+1000 → 5%

+Rs.
+2000 → 5%

+Above Rs.
+2000 → 10%

 Discount Amount

 The discount amount is calculated using: